neilsteven1997/cybersecurity/network-discovery-scan-ta-clause-tryhackme-advent-of-cyber-day-07-2025-12-10.md

 access, the mysql client can be executed directly on the host to enumerate databases and tables (e.g., `show tables;`), often leading to the discovery of sensitive data or flags stored within application tables.

+---
+## Commands

+### Nmap Port Scanning

+- `nmap MACHINE_IP`
+Performs a basic scan of the top 1000 common TCP ports on the target.

+- `nmap -p- --script=banner MACHINE_IP`
+Scans all 65,535 TCP ports (-p-) and attempts to grab service banners for version identification.

+- `nmap -sU MACHINE_IP`
+Performs a scan of all 65,535 UDP ports (-sU).

+### Service Interaction

+- `ftp MACHINE_IP 21212`
+Connects the FTP client to the target IP address on the non-standard port 21212.

+- `ls`
+(Within the FTP client) Lists files in the current directory.

+- `get tbfc_qa_key1 -`
+(Within the FTP client) Downloads the specified file and outputs content to standard output (-).

+- `nc -v MACHINE_IP 25251`
+Uses Netcat to establish a raw TCP connection to the custom service running on port 25251.

+- `HELP`
+(Input to the custom service via Netcat) Requests a list of available commands.

+- `dig @MACHINE_IP TXT key3.tbfc.local +short`
+Queries the DNS server at MACHINE_IP for the TXT record associated with the domain key3.tbfc.local.

+### On-Host Enumeration (After Gaining Access)

+- `ss -tunlp`
+Lists all active sockets, showing TCP (t) and UDP (u) listening ports (l), processes (p), and suppressing name resolution (n).

+- `mysql -D tbfcqa01 -e "show tables;"`
+Connects to the local MySQL server, selects the tbfcqa01 database, and executes the SQL command to list all tables.

+- `mysql -D tbfcqa01 -e "select * from flags;"`
+Connects to the local MySQL server, selects the tbfcqa01 database, and executes the SQL command to retrieve all data from the flags table.